Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 - Display sample menus for users to browse

+**Base Setup User Stories**

+The following stories were implemented in order to set up a base structure for all the HTML pages and the core installations and configurations needed to run the application.
+While these do not show as individual features, they were stories completed that were needed to implement all of the stories above.

+``As a developer, I need to create the base.html page and structure so that other pages can reuse the layout``

+``As a developer, I need to create static resources so that images, css and javascript work on the website``

+``As a developer, I need to set up the project so that it is ready for implementing the core features``

 ### Features Left To Implement
 - Add any features that are not yet implemented